J-M-Moore/applgrid_docker/README.md

 ## Running on the Cambridge HPC
 For the Cambridge PBSP group, you can run Docker commands on the HPC using Singularity.
 You will need to use a slightly modified version of the Docker image that allows MG5 to interface nicely with the slurm-based cluster.

-If you would like to build from scratch, checkout the appropriate branch in this repository first:
+If you would like to build things yourself, checkout the appropriate branch in this repository first:

 ```
 git checkout cambridge_hpc